-4.6.4 Taking advantage of the Kafka topology Builder across environments
+4.6.4 Taking advantage of Julie Ops across environments

 As introduced in the previous section, in any software project, there are many environments.
 This environments could be:

 - test, where users run they specific story development tests. - staging, or pre production, where the integration and smoke test are executed. - production, where basically stuff runs.